LyncusTheWolf/SWE447/Final/FinalProjectProposal.md

 Week 4: Add in verlet integration and simplified physics

-Week 5: (Stretch goal) Add in simple physics collisions and various other polish
+Week 5: (Stretch goal) Add in simple physics collisions and various other polish aspects such as predefined shells and splines that can be imported from other programs like blender or maya

 I would like to try using THREE.js to impliment this, however depending on it's limitations I may inside try to do everything from scratch using the normal js libraries.